misterflud/aoleynikov/chapter_009/crud2/readme.md

 - [x] Does successful connection between html, filter, servlet, server.
 - [x] Understands why html forms creates url without /crud2/ (root).
 Should adds "." before crud2.
 - [x] Creates connection between server and JavaScript (AJAX, JSON).
-- [ ] Creates all logic on user page like in JSP.
+- [x] Creates all logic on user page like in JSP.
-- [ ] Logic in DAO is the same like in crud, but service should be different.
+- [x] Logic in DAO is the same like in crud, but service should be different.
+- [ ] Fixes CSS and Html.
 - [ ] Adds comments.

 ## Realisation